Recently, an imaginative redditor proposed a theory that connected the worlds of Frozen and Tangled.

 The family resemblance between Tangled‘s Queen and Frozen‘s King is striking, and it makes sense given the setting of the films that a Norwegian princess (the Frozen animators have acknowledged Norway is basis for Arendelle) would end up married to a German king (‘Rapunzel’ was written by German authors, The Brothers Grimm).

 It also explains Elsa’s magical abilities, and how the King is so prepared for a magical child.
 Clearly the blonde daughters of this royal family are somehow susceptible to developing magical abilities.
-(When Rapunzel cuts her hair it turns brown like her mother’s and she loses her magic.
-Unlike her sister, Frozen‘s Anna is a redhead and never displays any magic.)
+When Rapunzel cuts her hair it turns brown like her mother’s and she loses her magic.
+Unlike her sister, Frozen‘s Anna is a redhead and never displays any magic (or does she?)

 (Elsa’s not the only member of Disney royalty with control over the elements.
 To find out more, you should read The Lion King Theory.)